aksh1t/twounderthesky/source/about/index.md

 Since I was young, my parents took me to a lot of places.
 From the start, I have always loved the feeling of being surrounded by nature!
 Being close to nature refreshes my soul and makes me more humble.

-I enjoy going to solo trips where I can be in nature, meet random people, learn about different cultures and of course explore local food!
+I enjoy going on solo trips where I can be in nature, meet random people, learn about different cultures and of course explore local food!

 Hiking is one of my passions.
 I have gone to large number of treks in South India and few in the Himalayas.

 Beach, sound of waves and a good book is my favorite place to be!